g-gualeni/QtNoid2/DEVELOPMENT.md

-&nbsp;

-&nbsp;

 # Next Sprint Ideas

-Yaml to Json validation test
+## Yaml to Json validation test
 - [ ] Add a run feature that run through all examples and generate a report

 ## New QtNoid::AppUI library
  - Generate recent files menu
  - Generate About dialog
  - Generate Config UI from Config class
+ - MD viewer to display example documentation

 ## New QtNoid::CmdUI library
  - File Move/Copy/Rename/Marshal using pattern matching